 Lila Rose – Pro-life advocate and human rights activist.

 Lila Rose, president of the pro-life group Live Action, is on a mission to help transform people’s hearts and minds when it comes to abortion.
 Homeschooled through high school while attending a Christian school and junior college part-time, Rose was only 15 when she founded Live Action in 2003.
 After enrolling in UCLA, she started a pro-life student magazine, The Advocate, which is now distributed to over 300 high school and college campuses nationwide.
 Rose’s undercover campaigns at Planned Parenthood centers across the country have exposed staff breaking laws, covering up abuse, and giving out inaccurate medical information.
-But she says “anyone can change” – and faced with the facts about the abortion procedure, many people who were once pro-choice have become forces for change in the abortion industry.
+Rose believes “anyone can change” – and indeed, faced with the facts about the abortion procedure, many people who were once pro-choice have become forces for change in the abortion industry.
+In fact, she wrote a book titled Fighting for Life: Becoming a Force for Change in a Wounded World.

 Bethany Hamilton – She brought new meaning to the phrase “unstoppable.”

 An avid surfer since age 8, Bethany started homeschooling after sixth grade so she could devote more time to the sport.
 On October 31, 2003, while surfing near her home on the North Shore of Kauai, Hawaii, a tiger shark attacked her, severing her left arm.
 Less than a month later, the teen returned to surfing with an unbelievably positive attitude.
-Overcoming all odds, she went on to win several professional championships.
-Bethany also got married and has two children.
+Overcoming all odds, she went on to win several professional championships, get married, and have two children.
 She launched her own foundation, Friends of Bethany, to support shark attack survivors and traumatic amputees, and she is a spokesperson for Beating The Odds Foundation and Foundation for a Better Life.
 Bethany is also active in the Women’s Sports Foundation, Walking on Water, Life Without Limbs, and Christian Surfers.
 How is Bethany Hamilton a force for change in the world?
-The story of her determination to rise above adversity and turn tragedy into opportunity has inspired millions of girls, boys, women and men to never give up and become forces for change within their own spheres of influence.
+The story of her determination to rise above adversity and turn tragedy into opportunity has inspired millions of girls, boys, women and men to never give up and to be an encouragement to others within their own spheres of influence.

 Hilde Lysiak – Teen reporter calling for truth in journalism.